SteeltoeOSS/Documentation/guides/get-to-know-steeltoe/exercise3.md

 # [Local & Docker SQL](#tab/Local-SQL)

-Local installations of SQL Server are usually available on `localhost` through port `1433`.
+Local installations of SQL Server are usually available on `localhost:1433`.
 If so, then Steeltoe can connect with the built-in default settings and you won't need anything from the JSON below.
 Otherwise, uncomment the provided parameters (server, port, etc) to configure the connection correctly.

 Should you require one, here is an example docker command for running a SQL Server instance: